ckeditor/ckeditor4-docs/guides/dev/features/toolbarlocation/README.md

 CKEditor allows you to customize the editor toolbar location.
 By default, in [classic](#!/guide/dev_framed), `iframe`-based editors the toolbar is placed in the top part of the editor UI, above the editing area.

-You can, however, use the CKEDITOR.config.toolbarLocation configuration setting to change this option.
+You can, however, use the {@linkapi CKEDITOR.config.toolbarLocation CKEDITOR.config.toolbarLocation} configuration setting to change this option.
 For the default editor implementation you can choose between the `top` (the default) and the `bottom` setting.

 For example, to put the toolbar at the bottom of the interface, use the following option: